Targeted Repair

 Moderate Repair (section + leak fix)

-Most common repair scope
+Most common repair scope — Typical Washington choice for this tier.

 Flashing Repair